You are viewing this site in staging mode. Click in this bar to return to normal site.

 Description

-Glossy, two-toned bells in deep plum and yolk-yellow are produced 1-4 per stem on Fritillaria michailovskyi during April.
+Glossy, two-toned bells in deep plum and yolk-yellow are produced 1-4 per stem on Fritillaria Michailovskyi during April.

 This unusual spring beauty might be petite in stature, with stems reaching just 20cm, but its bold colour ensures the blooms are not overlooked when planted in small drifts near the front of a border or feature pots in a prominent position.
 The showy flowers are adored by bees and pollinators too, who are drawn into the hearts of bells, towards their pollen-rich centres.